allisonburtch/Spyke/README.md

 Spyke
 =====

-An in-browser video chat service.
+An in-browser video chat service using PeerJS and WebRTC.
+I got about 70% of the way into this project and then found a handful of companies doing the same thing.
+I also don't think that browser connections are where they need to be to make this work flawlessly.

+Obviously, the ultimate goal is to not use little NSA-helper services (*cough mcrsft/gogl).

-Using PeerJS, Express, Socket.io and NodeJs on Heroku.
+Anyways, I'm using PeerJS, Express, Socket.io and NodeJs on Heroku.

-I'm trying to make my own version of that video chat service.
-Trying not to use Google products or NSA-helpers anymore.
-Hopefully this will work with Heroku's new WebRTC capabilities.
+Getting it to run with Heroku's websockets was shitty.

+Feel free to check out the issues and fork it if you want to.

+xoxo